catb0x/Roblox-Shaders-Guide/README.md

    b.
 If you don't see it, create a new folder with that name, and copy the files in the `Effects` folder from this repo to the folder you just made
 5. Go into GeForce Experience, go to Settings, and enable "in-game overlay"
-6. If Bloxstrap version is **under 2.6.0**:

-   a.
-If you are logged into GitHub, [download the official Bloxstrap.exe Ansel version](https://github.com/pizzaboxer/bloxstrap/suites/17761020689/artifacts/1017388973), extract it, and copy-paste the `Bloxstrap.exe` file into the Bloxstrap directory (%LocalAppData%\Bloxstrap)
+6. If you are logged into GitHub, go in the Bloxstrap menu, disable automatic updates in the Behaviour tab, [download the official Bloxstrap.exe Ansel version](https://github.com/pizzaboxer/bloxstrap/suites/17761020689/artifacts/1017388973), extract it, and copy-paste the `Bloxstrap.exe` file into the Bloxstrap directory (%LocalAppData%\Bloxstrap)

-   b.
    If you aren't, go in the Bloxstrap menu, disable automatic updates in the Behaviour tab, go to the `BloxstrapEXE` file in the repo, copy-paste the `Bloxstrap.exe` file into the Bloxstrap directory (SHA256 Hash: `42FFCEFDB485BC6833F2DB4209CB6433BAB0C59DEBB2A1FF77475E06AEBA5BAD`, compare it with the hash of the Bloxstrap.exe from the GitHub link if you want.), go to `%LocalAppData%\Bloxstrap` and paste and replace the `Bloxstrap.exe` file.

 You don't need to do anything from this point, just join Roblox, press <kbd>Alt</kbd> + <kbd>F3</kbd> (to open Game Filter menu) or <kbd>Alt</kbd> + <kbd>Z</kbd> (to open ShadowPlay Menu, click on Game Filter in that menu) to apply any filters you want!